nemanjajelisijevic/javaDaemon/README.md

 # javaDaemon
-java code generator/library for concurrent execution.
+java code generator/library for creating service objects.
 Based on the thread per object idea.

 Generates a wrapper (Daemon) class which is an async representation of an annotated prototype class.
 Or an interface.
-It encapsulates the prototype instance and a thread that executes all the prototype method bodies in its own context, allowing the calling thread to loop and be responsive.
+It encapsulates the prototype instance and a thread that executes all the prototype method bodies in its own context, queuing the return value to a consuming (calling thread), allowing the calling thread to loop and be responsive.

 It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with similar signature, differing in one thing.
-The return value is mapped to an output type argument
+The return value is mapped to an output argument of a type:

     public interface Closure<ReturnType> {
       void onReturn(Return<ReturnType> ret);